-Here are the cloud trends that businesses should prepare their strategies around
+Here are the cloud computing trends that businesses should consider in their strategies:

 1. Expansion in Cloud Services

-A number of cloud based service providers have also shifted from earlier per-hour billing cycle to per-second model for their storage services, a shift that is a lot more cost effective for the SMEs.
-The pay-as-you-use model offers businesses a lot of flexibility for spinning up new events and for doing a lot more work in much less, and allows them to pass on the cost they save to their clients.
+Several cloud-based service providers have shifted from per-hour billing cycles to a per-second model for their storage services.
+This shift is more cost-effective for small and medium-sized enterprises (SMEs).
+The pay-as-you-use model offers businesses flexibility in spinning up new events and accomplishing more work in less time, allowing them to pass on the cost savings to their clients.

 2. Advent of 5G